Raiders of the Lost Ark

 egg merengue ruffle shirt — one side determining

-outside a gift shop in the Rotenturmstraße just when
+of you outside a gift shop in the Rotenturmstraße just when

 a passing teenager slaps the candy box, causing you